cyclus/cyclus.github.com/source/user/analysis_usecases.rst

 input and output resource buffers within facilities means that instantaneous transaction flow rates are not always representative of instantaneous utilization of the available processing capacity.
-Access to this information will requires additional output records.)
+Access to this information will require additional output records.)